ncoghlan/misc/notes/python3/questions_and_answers.rst

 TL;DR Version
 -------------

-* Yes, we know this migration is disruptive.
+* Yes, we know this migration was/is disruptive.
-* Yes, we know that some sections of the community have never personally experienced the problems with the Python 2 Unicode model that this migration is designed to eliminate, or otherwise prefer the closer alignment between the Python 2 text model and the POSIX text model.
+* Yes, we know that some sections of the community had never personally experienced the problems with the Python 2 Unicode model that this migration was designed to eliminate, or otherwise preferred the closer alignment between the Python 2 text model and the POSIX text model.
 * Yes, we know that many of those problems had already been solved by some sections of the community to their own satisfaction.
-* Yes, we know that by attempting to fix these problems in the core Unicode model we have broken many of the workarounds that had been put in place to deal with the limitations of the old model
+* Yes, we know that by attempting to fix these problems in the core Unicode model we broke many of the workarounds that had been put in place to deal with the limitations of the old model
 * Yes, we are trying to ensure there is a smooth migration path from Python 2 to Python 3 to minimise the inevitable disruption
-* Yes, we know some members of the community would like the migration to move faster and find the "gently, gently, there's no rush" approach of the core development team frustrating
+* Yes, we know some members of the community would have liked the migration to move faster and found the "gently, gently, there's no rush" approach of the core development team frustrating
 * No, we did not do this lightly
-* No, we do not see any other way to ensure Python remains a viable development platform as developer communities grow in locations where English is not the primary spoken language.
+* No, we did not see any other way to ensure Python remained a viable development platform as developer communities grow in locations where English is not the primary spoken language.
 It should be at least possible for users to start learning the basics of Python without having